fregapple/py_retro-Frontend/README.md

 Python3.9.5 will not package and run into an error of decoding.

+Python3.9.9 from the windows store works well

+Python3.10_32 works well as well!
+In fact with some cores it isn't missing some of the log information.
+I think for the 64 bit versions, my converter loses some data.

+Python3.6_64 and above on linux seems to run well and as the code doesn't need the converter unlike windows, there is no missing logs either.

 Haven't tried other versions of python

 FIX: Delete the CEXT file in './src/py_retro' and run the Frontend2.py in src with cmd.
 The cext file is only used for logging so for playing is not needed